grammyjs/free-session-backend/README.md

 We keep track of the session keys for each bot in a MongoDB database.

+This backend can be used from [the respective storage adapter](https://github.com/grammyjs/storage-free).

 ## Development

 If you want to run this project locally, you can simply execute `deno run src/main.ts`.